 Understanding and prediction of marine dynamics (sea level, circulation, waves etc.) is now more important than ever before, especially for navigation, engineering and climate studies.
 Several sources such as in-situ (tide gauges (TG), marine buoys meters, drifters), hydrodynamic model (HDM), remote sensing techniques (satellite, Airborne Laser Scanning and GNSS) techniques are often utilized.
 These sources however suffer from: (i) different spatial and temporal resolutions, (ii) difference in technique of measurements, and (iii) dissimilar or unknown vertical reference datum.
-The utilization of the geoid (equipotential surface of the earth) allows these sources to now all conform to a common vertical reference datum and as a result a quantitative comparison can be analysed.
+The utilization of an accurate high-resolution geoid (equipotential surface of the earth), which the Baltic Sea countries has computed allows these sources to now all conform to a common vertical reference datum and as a result a quantitative comparison can be analyzed from coast to offshore areas.
 By synergizing these different data set with their strengths and weaknesses it is now possible to obtain a better understanding of the marine processes in terms of identifying patterns and spatial and temporal scales from the offshore to the coastal areas.
 Advancements made in computing technology and artificial intelligence (machine and deep learning methods) allows a more strategic approach on synergizing the different data sets and a more accurate analysis.
 The focus of this study is that by combining different sources the development of a method that allows identifying and predicting real-time forecasting of ocean processes both on the coastal and offshore areas.
 This can be accomplished by the utilization of statistical and machine learning methods.